mateuscechetto/hearthstone-set-review-bot/.github/contributing.md

 Thanks for thinking about contributing to this project!
 As an open-source endeavor, we welcome feedback, pull requests, and bug reports from anyone.

-Please review the following to learn more about how you can help.
+Join the [Discord server](https://discord.gg/zKGyxFP6Yk), review the following to learn more about how you can help, and get added as a contributor!

 ## Issues